MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Additional Quantitative Results

 \subsection{Generalizing to Additional Onboard Models}

 We demonstrate that the region-centric fusion approach in our \ourmodel is {\em generalizable to other onboard BEV perception models}.
-To this end, we adopt HDMapNet~\cite{li2022hdmapnet}, which is another widely-used onboard model and different from the one (SimpleBEV~\cite{harley2022simple}) described in Sec.~\ref{sec:onboard} (main paper).
+In addition to the SimpleBEV~\cite{harley2022simple} and VectorMapNet discussed in Sec.~4 of the main paper, we adopt HDMapNet~\cite{li2022hdmapnet}.
 Following our experiment in Sec.~\ref{supsec:lidar}, we incorporate the HDMapNet encoder with the LiDAR point clouds.
-As shown in Table~\ref{tb:supp-encoder}, our \ourmodel significantly improves upon the HDMapNet result, thus supporting the generalizability of \ourmodel.
+As shown in Table~\ref{tb:supp-encoder}, \ourmodel significantly improves upon both the HDMapNet~\cite{li2022hdmapnet} and VectorMapNet~\cite{liu2022vectormapnet} result, thus supporting the generalizability of \ourmodel.